BhargaviAllibilli/HospitalManagement-API/README.md

 - How to build production-quality APIs with proper error handling

 ## Folder structure
-- Domain — entities and interfaces
+- Domain: entities and interfaces
-- Application — business logic and services
+- Application: business logic and services
-- Infrastructure — database and repositories
+- Infrastructure: database and repositories
-- API — controllers and middleware
+- API: controllers and middleware